Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Quantum Gravity States in Unconstrained Hilbert Space

 where we have denoted field configurations $\{ h_{ij}({\bf x}), \phi({\bf x}) \}$ collectively by $q({\bf x})$; $\ket{\Psi_A}$ and $\ket{q({\bf x})}$ are elements in ${\cal H}_0$, with $\ket{q({\bf x})}$ forming an orthonormal basis of ${\cal H}_0$:\ $\inner{q({\bf x})}{q'({\bf x})} = \delta[q({\bf x}) - q'({\bf x})]$.
 The index $A$ of the state indicates the fact that it depends only on an equivalence class of $\tilde{q}({\bf x})$ under $d$-dimensional diffeomorphisms.

-To implement the above construction, it is imperative that the path integral be performed in Lorentzian spacetime, since the analogous construction in Euclidean spacetime does not appear to exist.
+To implement the above construction, it is imperative that the path integral be performed in Lorentzian spacetime, since a well-defined analog in Euclidean spacetime does not appear to exist.
 In the operator formalism, the quantity $G_A$ can be viewed as the inner product~\cite{Higuchi:1991tm,Ashtekar:1995zh,Marolf:1995cn,Marolf:2000iq}

 where $A$ labels field configurations $\tilde{q}({\bf x})$ modulo equivalence under $d$-dimensional diffeomorphisms.
-The Hermitian and positive semi-definite operator $\eta$ is called the rigging map, a map from ${\cal H}_0$ to a subspace $\hat{\cal H}_0^*$ of the dual Hilbert space ${\cal H}_0^*$ that satisfies the constraints in the distributional sense.
-While we have obtained $G_A[q({\bf x})]$ via the path integral by fixing a gauge, $\eta$ can be interpreted as being given by the following formal group averaging
+The Hermitian and positive semi-definite operator $\eta$ is called the rigging map, a map from ${\cal H}_0$ to a particular subspace $\hat{\cal H}_0^*$ of the dual Hilbert space ${\cal H}_0^*$ that satisfies the Hamiltonian and momentum constraints in the distributional sense. \footnote{ While ${\cal H}'_0$ denotes the quotient of ${\cal H}_0$ under $d$-dimensional spatial diffeomorphisms, $\hat{\cal H}_0$ refers to the space of states obtained by implementing the full Hamiltonian and momentum constraints, i.e., the quotient of ${\cal H}_0$ under $D$-dimensional spacetime diffeomorphisms. } While we have obtained $G_A[q({\bf x})]$ via the path integral by fixing a gauge, $\eta$ can be interpreted as being given by the following formal group averaging

 where $U(g)$ is a unitary representation of the constraint group $G$.
-This provides helpful intuition for the later discussion.
-Note that the distinction between bras and kets in these expressions is unimportant because of the gauged $CRT$ symmetry, which provides a natural identification between a Hilbert space and its dual, as we now see.
+This perspective provides helpful intuition for later discussions.
+Finally, note that the distinction between bras and kets in these expressions is unimportant because of the gauged $CRT$ symmetry, which provides a natural identification between a Hilbert space and its dual, as we now see.

 Since the right-hand side of Eq.~(\ref{eq:G_A}) is symmetric under the interchange of $t$ and $\tilde{t}$,